 Going one step further, you can also change your lifestyle to boost your brain health by making the following changes:

 1. Take omega-3 fats.
 The omega -3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) keep the dopamine levels in your brain high, increase neuronal growth in the frontal cortex of your brain, and increase cerebral circulation.
 Krill oil is an excellent source of omega-3, and may even be superior to fish oil.
-And there you have it.
-Simple, succinct and smart strategies to encourage your brain to function at its best, and continue to grow and make new connections, whether you’re 19 or 90.

 2. Exercise.
 Exercise may encourage your brain to work at optimum capacity by causing nerve cells to multiply, strengthening their interconnections and protecting them from damage.